 Following the evaluation of a student transcript from another institution, the receiving institution shall provide the student with a statement of transfer credit applicability.
 At the same time, the institution must inform the student of the institution’s appeals process.
 The process should be multi-level and responses should be issued within 30 days of the receipt of the appeal.

 The Columbus State Community College appeals process begins after the student with previous college credit receives an email, which indicates that some previous coursework may not be applicable to the student’s new degree.
 The email explains the procedure for requesting a second evaluation of the transcript.
 If the re-evaluation is not satisfactory to the student, the student may then appeal by asking the Registrar to initiate the next step in the appeals process, which consists of a review of the transcript and supporting documentation by the department housing the academic discipline of the course(s) in question.
 Appeals denied at the department level will automatically be forwarded to the Dean of Arts and Sciences for a final decision on behalf of the college.
 If the appeal is denied at this level, the student will be advised in writing of the reasons for the denial and how to appeal to the state level.

-Fulfillment of the Associate of Arts or Associate of Science degree requirements assures fulfillment of Transfer Module requirements.
+Fulfillment of the Associate of Arts or Associate of Science degree requirements assures fulfillment of the Ohio Transfer 36 (formerly the Ohio Transfer Module) requirements.